betaglot/plantabeta/docs/dev/Pedagogy.md

 PurposeGames.com

 Use Tools that GenZ is already addicted to.
 Many PotentialPlanters are young adults who are addicted to playing video games.
-Create a video game which teaches Put(Plant) so planters can increase their planting knowledge before the season starts.
+Create a video game which teaches PlantaBeta so planters can increase their planting knowledge before the season starts.

 It's ok if the game is boring if you're being paid to play it.